Hasimunnahar-Shanta/Hasimunnahar-Shanta/README.md

 ### Fun fact:

-I'm passionate about **Environmental Sustainability** and enjoy organizing events to create memorable experiences!I also love social media management.
+I'm deeply passionate about environmental sustainability and love turning ideas into impactful events that people remember.
+I also have a creative side -I enjoy managing social media and crafting engaging content!